stackfoundation/docs/articles/docker.md

 RUN apk update && apk add git
 ```

-You can see that while the official Node.js image - `node:8-alpine` - almost servces our purpose, we had to add git to it because one of the package dependencies in the Node.js application needs it.
+You can see that while the official Node.js image - `node:8-alpine` - almost serves our purpose, we had to add Git to it because one of the package dependencies in the Node.js application needs it.

 Because you now have a custom Dockerfile, you will have to first build a Docker image with your Dockerfile before you can run a container with it.
 When other members of your team need to use the same Dockerfile, they will also have to build the image first before they can run a container with it.
 Of course, you have a few options to make this simpler.
 You may push the image to a registry but if you use proprietary code or tools in the image, you will first want to setup a private registry to push your images to.
 Alternatively, you can write some scripts that take your Dockerfile and perform a `docker build` before performing a `docker run`.